 What is Mudjacking or Slabjacking?

 If your concrete is sinking. there is a very good possibility that the concrete slab was installed on poorly compacted fill dirt.
 Sub-surface erosion and shrinking soils are also possibilities.
-Concrete Alternatives can float a slab back to its original position by pumping a mixture of topsoil, sand, cement, and other additives beneath your slab.
+Concrete Alternatives can float a slab back to its original position by pumping a mixture of limestone and or other additives beneath your slab.
 We simply drill strategically placed holes into the slab.
 Using a portable pump and flexible hoses, we fill these holes with the special mixture.
 Lifting a slab using this method can often be accomplished in a few hours.
 Often the cost to perform this service is less than half that of replacing a new slab.

 There are numerous benefits to mud or slabjacking :